greggman/HappyFunTimes/docs/unity/getting-started.md

     If you haven't installed HappyFunTimes the app yet you'll be asked to install it.
 After you've installed it stop the unity project and run it again.
+You might be asked for network permisison.
+    Please give it.
+You might have to stop and start the scene in Unity again.

 5. Start your browser.
 Size it so you can see the Unity Game View and Go to "[`http://localhost:18679`](http://localhost:18679)"